fortran-lang/fftpack/doc/specs/fftpack.md

 Unnormalized inverse of `zfftf`.

 Computes the backward `complex` discrete fourier transform (the fourier synthesis).
 Equivalently, `zfftb` computes a `complex` periodic sequence from its fourier coefficients.
 The transform is defined below at output parameter `c`.

-The transform is not normalized. to obtain a normalized transform the output must be divided by `n`. otherwise a call of `zfftf` followed by a call of `zfftb` will multiply the sequence by `n`.
+The transform is not normalized. to obtain a normalized transform the output must be divided by `n`.
+Otherwise a call of `zfftf` followed by a call of `zfftb` will multiply the sequence by `n`.

 The array `wsave` which is used by subroutine `zfftf` must be initialized by calling subroutine `zffti(n,wsave)`.

 #### Status